aloeser/Etherlords2Map/README.md

 Consequently, some monsters may be quite hard with, e.g., kinets, but really easy with, e.g., all the chaot's creature killing spells.
 During playtesting, I managed to defeat each monster with each race while only using spells of my own race (i.e., simulating no lucky spell drops from other races), so I believe that the monsters should not be too hard.
 (Not winning in first attempt does not make a monster hard :D)

-## Reason for allowing only hard mode
-Our mission **can only be played in hard mode**, but not easy or medium mode.
-**Monsters on easy or medium mode will have no spells**.

-The main reason for this decision is that we wanted to add a lot of monsters, while keeping the player on a reasonably low level.
-Keeping the player on a low level requires low level monsters (usually around 1-2 levels below you).
-At the same time, we do not want the player to get ethers (much) faster than the monster, rather the other way round; nor do we want the player to have (significantly) more health than the monster.
-We believe that playing in hard mode is a good way to combine those requirements:
-We can give monsters a high health to compensate for their lower level, and boost their ether generation via difficulty (on easy mode, monsters do not get ether as fast, I believe).

 ## Further development
 At the moment, we consider the map as finished and do not plan further development, except of fixing potential bugs.